Janders95/Engineeringproject/README.md

 ![image](https://user-images.githubusercontent.com/71350259/121249317-71712700-c872-11eb-924e-7e78288f2f3e.png)

 ## Reflections
 I suprising didn't expect to get this close to finishing the project.
 At first I struggled with this project but I started to catch on with what I want to complete.It felt weird doing a solo project but I enjoyed it.
 I had to do this faster since I left my last project due to the partner always being gone.
 I hope it works even if it puts a dent in it ill be fine with that.
 The biggest problem at first was a egg holder so I had to find one online that I liked the shaped of.
 The design overall was just inspired by them Medievel punishments you would see.
+The project didnt work due to a unstable egg holder and servo that isnt strong enough.